deutsia/Radio-Registry-API/README.md

 ## Contributing

 This project isn't maintained.
+If you want to change it, fork and make your own repo.
+I won't be accepting pull requests or issues.

 ## License

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

-You are free to:
-- Use commercially
-- Modify
-- Distribute
-- Use privately

-Under the conditions:
-- Include original license and copyright
-- State changes made
-- Include NOTICE file if present